wmde/wbaas-deploy/doc/deployments/deploying-updated-code.md

 This is a guide to deploying changes to components.

-It does not describe how to make terraform changes or how to make changes to charts beyond bumping the version of the image that they use.
+It does not describe how to make opentofu changes or how to make changes to charts beyond bumping the version of the image that they use.

 ## The big picture